keketso-prog/AWS-RE-START-JOURNEY/About-Me/About-Me.md

 BACKGROUND AND EXPERINCE

 Hello!
-My name is Keketso Bakaqane, but I am rather shy.
-I am, however, hardworking, friendly, kind, and honest; I give my best to whatever I embark on. 💪 My professional background is in administrative work where I have developed organizational skills, attention to detail, and the ability to work in an efficient manner under pressure.
+My name is Keketso Bakaqane,I am a hardworking, friendly, kind, and honest person; I give my best to whatever I embark on. 💪 My professional background is in administrative work where I have developed organizational skills, attention to detail, and the ability to work in an efficient manner under pressure.
 My experience was non-technical, but curiosity has always been there with regard to technology and how everything happens behind the scenes.
 That curiosity made me take the step into the tech industry; more specifically, cloud computing! ☁️

 💻 Skills and Technologies I Know